HanlinTheDEVELOPER/actions/README.md

 #### Matrix Jobs

-You want to run the same job with different configurations like different runners, different versions of a package, different versions of a language, etc. You can use matrix jobs instead of creating multiple jobs for each configuration.
+You want to run the same job with different configurations like different runners, different versions of a package, different versions of a language, etc. You can use `matrix` jobs instead of creating multiple jobs for each configuration.
+These jobs will run in parallel.

 ```yml
 name: Matrix Jobs